E-CAM/E-CAM-Library/Electronic-Structure-Modules/modules/Differential_Evolution/README.rst

 Source Code
 ___________

 The source code of the algorithm is avaliable from the `E-CAM Gitlab repository`__.
 To compile the code execute the Makefile (including the demo.c file provided in the ./test directory).
-The GNU Scientific Library is necessary.
-The de.c file contains the core of the code, in de.h the data types are defined.
+The `GNU Scientific Library`__ is necessary (2.4 version tested).
+The de.c file contains the core of the code, in the de.h file the data types are defined.

 Testing